annihalated/barebones/drafting.md

 When you find the correct ontology, things fall into place.
 When you have the wrong ontology, you will find yourself constantly creating more complex procedures.
 A feature of bad abstractions is that they are harder to reason with.

 Almost always, a drafter should not start typing the text of the statute immediately.
-You need an initial specification, either in the form of a detailed outline or drafting instructions.
-Think of writing a piece of legislation like writing software.
-You write a detailed specification first (either in the form of tests or a formal design document or pseudocode) and only then write code.
+When writing software, you write a detailed specification first (either in the form of tests or a formal design document or pseudocode) and only then write code.
+Similarly, you need an initial specification, either in the form of a detailed outline or drafting instructions.

-The specification should contain:
-- the scope of the legislation
-- the most important defined terms ("the objects")
+## Writing a specification
+Sometimes you will be provided with drafting instructions.
+At other times, it is your role to develop them yourself.

 ## Guidance documents
 * [Manual on Plain Language Drafting (Vidhi, March 2017)](https://vidhilegalpolicy.in/research/manual-on-plain-language-drafting/)